empathiCH/empathiCH.github.io/index.md

 ## EmpathiCH: Unravelling Empathy-Centric Design

-EmpathiCH is a [full-day workshop](/3-program.html) at CHI '23 that includes participants' presentations, an inspiring keynote talk, and a panel of experts.
+EmpathiCH is a [full-day workshop](/3-program.html) at CHI '23 that includes participants' presentations, two inspiring keynote talks, and a panel of experts.

 Stimulated by this discussion, the expertise, and experiences of the participants will be combined during a participatory session to shape the future of the "Empathy Design at Scale" research agenda.